0x484b/digitalforensic/README.md

 Type of Data Acquisition:

-a) Static Acquisition = gathering non volatile data, forexample: gathring data from disk, usb , cd/dvd.
+* Static Acquisition = gathering non volatile data, forexample: gathring data from disk, usb , cd/dvd.

-b) Dynamic Acquisition = gathering volatile data , forexample: gathering data from memory.
+* Dynamic Acquisition = gathering volatile data , forexample: gathering data from memory.

+##Dead Acquisition
-Dead Acquisition means Dead Acquisition refers to the attempt to acquire data from the suspect's machine without the operating system.
+Dead Acquisition refers to the attempt to acquire data from the suspect's machine without the operating system.
 Reason:  the suspect's OS cannot be trusted.